-On December 14, 2020, New Omaha Holdings L.P. ("New Omaha"), a shareholder of the Company, completed an underwritten secondary public offering of 20.1 million shares of Fiserv, Inc. common stock (the "offering").
-The Company did not sell any shares in, nor did it receive any proceeds from, the offering.
-New Omaha received all of the net proceeds from the offering.
-In connection with the offering, the Company repurchased from the underwriters 1.8 million shares of its common stock that were subject to the offering, at a price equal to the price per share paid by the underwriters to New Omaha in the offering (the "share repurchase").
-The share repurchase totaled \$200 million and was funded with cash on hand.
-The repurchased shares were cancelled and no longer outstanding following the completion of the share repurchase.
-Prior to the offering, New Omaha owned approximately 16% of the Company's outstanding shares of common stock, and following the offering, New Omaha owned approximately 13% as of December 31, 2020.
+On December 14, 2020, New Omaha completed an underwritten secondary public offering of 20.1 million shares of Fisery, Inc. common stock (the "2020 offering").
+The Company did not sell any shares in, nor did it receive any proceeds from, the 2020 offering.
+New Omaha received all of the net proceeds from the 2020 offering.
+In connection with the 2020 offering, the Company repurchased from the underwriters 1.8 million shares of its common stock that were subject to the 2020 offering, at a price equal to the price per share paid by the underwriters to New Omaha in the 2020 offering (the "2020 share repurchase").
+The 2020 share repurchase totaled \$200 million and was funded with cash on hand.
+The repurchased shares were cancelled and no longer outstanding following the completion of the 2020 share repurchase.
+Prior to the 2020 offering, New Omaha owned approximately 16% of the Company's outstanding shares of common stock, and immediately following the 2020 offering, New Omaha owned approximately 13% of such outstanding shares.